 Those looking for the quintessential English afternoon tea experience this summer will be delighted to learn that they will be on offer in the atmospheric cloisters of Wells Cathedral as part of a new ‘pop up café’ experience.

-The pop up café will be available Wednesday – Sundays from 1.30-4.30pm from Wednesday 28 March (although it won’t be running between Monday 9 April to Tuesday 1 May).
+The pop up café will be available Wednesday – Sundays from 1.30-4.30pm up to Sunday 2nd September.

 Posted in News | Comments Off on Afternoon Teas in Wells Cathedral’s cloisters